-The National Seafood Industry Alliance has announced the formation of Seafood Industry Australia, the new peak body for the seafood industry.
+The National Seafood Industry Alliance (NSIA) has announced the formation of Seafood Industry Australia (SIA), the new peak body for the seafood industry.

 Three restaurants on Sydney’s Northern Beaches will take part in a pilot project aiming to protect threatened seafood species, marine ecosystems and the fishing industry.

 Manly restaurants Ruby Lane, 4 Pines and Manly Ocean Foods have teamed up with Northern Beaches Council and the world-wide Marine Stewardship Council for the Australia-first project which will focus on the certification and labelling of the seafood.

 The restaurants have committed to choosing only sustainable fisheries, wholesale suppliers and fish species for their kitchens; and will encourage customers to make the same choices.